 - Do not eat or drink anything after midnight the night before surgery.

 General anesthesia will be used.
-It will put you to sleep and block pain.
+It will put you to sleep.

 Description of Procedure

 Small incisions will be made between the ribs on one or both sides of your chest.
 A scope will be passed through one of the incisions.
 The scope will send images to a screen in the room.
 Other tools will be passed through other incisions.
 Small wedges of one or both lungs will be removed and closed off.
 Chest tubes will be left in place.
 It will allow trapped air to pass out of your chest and allow lungs to stay inflated.
 The incisions will be closed.

 Anesthesia will prevent pain during the procedure.
 Pain after the procedure can be managed with medicine.

 Right after the procedure, the staff may give you pain medicine.

 You will be in the hospital for 5 to 10 days.
 Your breathing and lungs will be watched closely.
 Chest tubes may be removed.